-The Board is supported by committees of the Board and by the Association's management who are, in turn, supported by various committees (see chart that follows).
+The Board is supported by committees of the Board and by the Association's management who are, in turn, supported by various committees.
 The majority of the committees' members are volunteers from the Association's members and brokerages that are part of the automobile insurance industry in Canada.